History of Paris Saint-Germain FC: Canal+ years (1991–2006)

-Third cup title and Marseille rivalry
+Rivalry with Marseille

-PSG striker George Weah after a goal against Napoli in 1992.
+George Weah celebrating a goal for PSG against Napoli in 1992.

+Until June 1991, the Association Paris Saint-Germain Football Club, a nonprofit organization under the law of 1901, managed the club's amateur and professional activities.
+When Canal+ took control of PSG in May 1991, it created a sport private limited company, the Société Anonyme Sportive Professionnelle Paris Saint-Germain Football (SASP), a few days later, holding 40% of the shares, while the association retained 51%.
+The professional section was transferred to the SASP.
+The takeover by Canal+ revitalized the club and made it one of the richest in France.

-The takeover by Canal+ revitalized PSG, which earned 40% of their revenue from televised matches, allowing them to become one of the richest clubs in France.
-The Council of Paris facilitated the transition by paying off the club's €1.4 million debt, while Canal+ appointed Michel Denisot, journalist for the channel, as club president in place of Borelli, who was forced to resign.
-Now enjoying serious investment, PSG aimed to immediately qualify for Europe and become French champions within three years.
-The revolution began with the departure of eleven players including Jocelyn Angloma, Michel Bibard, Philippe Jeannol and PSG legend Sušić.
+The Council of Paris facilitated the transition by paying off the club's €1.4 million debt, while Canal+ appointed Michel Denisot, a journalist for the channel, as club president, replacing Francis Borelli, who resigned.
+With increased investment, PSG aimed to qualify for European competition immediately and to win the French championship within three years.
+The rebuilding process included the departure of eleven players, including Jocelyn Angloma, Michel Bibard, Philippe Jeannol and Safet Sušić.

-Canal+ allocated a budget of 120 million francs to build a strong squad for the 1991–92 season and appointed Artur Jorge, famous for leading Porto to the Champions League trophy in 1987, as manager.
-PSG went on a spending spree, signing Brazilian internationals Ricardo and Valdo, French veterans Paul Le Guen, Laurent Fournier, Bernard Pardo, Bruno Germain and Patrick Colleter, and promising youngster David Ginola.
-Despite criticism of Jorge's solid but unsavory style of play, PSG achieved their initial target of qualifying for the Europa League after finishing third in the league.
-It was a fitting send-off for iconic goalkeeper Bats, who retired at the end of the season.
+Canal+ allocated a budget of 120 million francs for the 1991–92 season and appointed Artur Jorge, who had previously led Porto to the 1987 European Cup, as manager.
+PSG strengthened its squad with the signings of Brazilian internationals Ricardo and Valdo, French players Paul Le Guen, Laurent Fournier, Bernard Pardo, Bruno Germain and Patrick Colleter, and young winger David Ginola.
+Despite criticism of Jorge's pragmatic style, PSG finished third in Division 1, securing qualification for the UEFA Cup.
+Goalkeeper Joël Bats retired at the end of the season.